Shrinkage to Infinity: Reducing Test Error by Inflating the Minimum Norm Interpolator in Linear Models: Results

 \end{example}

+Example \ref{example:eigen_decay}.1 helps show the import of the $d/n\to\infty$ assumption.
+Consider instead that $d/n\to\gamma\in (1,\infty)$.
+Then, if $q= \frac{1}{\gamma}$, then the covariance matrix would have to isotropic (and these results would not hold) and $q<\frac{1}{\gamma}$ could not occur (because of our eigenvalue ordering and trace condition).
+Similarly, without the $d/n\to\infty$ condition, the results might not hold for all $n,d$ large.

-Assumptions \ref{assumpt:strong_canonical_case}.2 and \ref{assumpt:strong_canonical_case}.6 relate to two notions of effective rank of $\Sigma\;$--- (1) $\;tr(\Sigma)/\lambda_1$ and (2) $tr(\Sigma)^2/tr(\Sigma^2)$.
+Assumptions \ref{assumpt:strong_canonical_case}.2 and \ref{assumpt:strong_canonical_case}.5 relate to two notions of effective rank of $\Sigma\;$--- (1) $\;tr(\Sigma)/\lambda_1$ and (2) $tr(\Sigma)^2/tr(\Sigma^2)$.
 These are the same notions that \cite{bartlett2020benign} characterized has being essential for determining whether benign overfitting occurs.

 Both of these notions require sufficient over-parameterization.
 On the one hand, Assumptions \ref{assumpt:strong_canonical_case}.2-3 imposes the condition that the effective rank of the order $n$ times some large constant.
-On the other hand, Assumption \ref{assumpt:strong_canonical_case}.6 requires that the effective rank be over-parameterized in a similar manner when adjusted for noise.
-In other words, Assumption \ref{assumpt:strong_canonical_case}.6 places a restriction on the SNR.
-We can also see the model can handle order 1 noise and when $\text{card}(K_n)=o(n)$ vanishing SNR.
+On the other hand, Assumption \ref{assumpt:strong_canonical_case}.5 requires that the effective rank be over-parameterized in a similar manner when adjusted for noise.
+In other words, Assumption \ref{assumpt:strong_canonical_case}.5 places a restriction on the SNR.
+We can also see the model can handle order 1 noise and when $\text{card}(K_n)=o(n)$, the model can handle vanishing a SNR.

-Assumptions \ref{assumpt:strong_canonical_case}.3-4 relate to the separation of the data into two classes, as well as to ensure that the strong signals are relatively close to each other and the weaker signals do not bleed into the strong signals in the limit.
-These assumptions also require that at least one eigenvalue is growing at $d/n$ and Assumption \ref{assumpt:strong_canonical_case}.5 requires that $\beta$ be aligned with the directions of the subspace in a non-vanishing manner.
+Assumption \ref{assumpt:strong_canonical_case}.3 relates to the separation of the data into two classes of eigenvalues.
+Assumption \ref{assumpt:strong_canonical_case}.3 can be thought of as looking at the set of eigenvalues that are uniformly in the ``strong signal'' block.
+These assumptions also require that at least one eigenvalue is growing at $d/n$ and Assumption \ref{assumpt:strong_canonical_case}.4 requires that $\beta$ be aligned with the directions of the ``strong signal'' subspace in a non-vanishing manner.